LewisLabUCSD/N-Glycosylation-Markov-Models/README.md

 Glycosylated biopharmaceuticals are important in the global pharmaceutical market.
 Despite the importance of their glycan structures, our limited knowledge of the glycosylation machinery still hinders the controllability of this critical quality attribute.
 To facilitate discovery of glycosyltransferase specificity and predict glycoengineering efforts, here we extend the approach to model N-linked protein glycosylation as a Markov process.
 Our model leverages putative glycosyltransferase (GT) specificity to define the biosynthetic pathways for all measured glycans, and the Markov chain modeling is used to learn glycosyltransferase isoform activities and predict glycosylation following glycosyltransferase knock-in/knockout.

 ## **Requirement**
 The pipeline is based on our previously published [work](https://www.sciencedirect.com/science/article/pii/S2590262820300010). **MATLAB** **ver.
 2019b** or above is required to ensure proper execution of all functions.
 Operators and Elementary Operations, Global Optimization, Parallel Computing, Statistics and Machine Learning, Econometrics, Curve Fitting, and System Identification, Graph and Network Algorithms Toolboxes.
 All third-party functions were cited as comments at the beginnings of corresponding code scripts.
-Minimal **16 GB RAM** and two **4-core** CPU(s) are highly recommended to ensure efficient running and fitting processes.
+Minimal **32 GB RAM** and two **4-core** CPU(s) are highly recommended to ensure efficient running and fitting processes.
+Using the minimally required hardware, users should be able to run 3-4 MATLAB sessions for the fitting step (Step 3).
+RAM is usually the bottleneck for running more MATLAB sessions.

 ## **Pipeline Overview**
 The basic pipeline of model fitting and visualization include the following steps: